 - 256 = Switch user

 Step 6.
-Finally, click the
+Finally, click the OK button.

-How to Change or Replace Default Action of Shut Down Dialog (Alt+F4) using Local Group Policy Editor?
+How to Change or Replace the Default Action of Shut Down Dialog (Alt+F4) using Local Group Policy Editor?

-Quick Reminder: Local Group Policy Editor is not a part of the Windows 11 home edition.
+Quick Reminder: Local Group Policy Editor is not a part of the Windows 11 Home edition.
 Either enable the gpedit.msc on your PC or use the Registry Editor method.

-To change or replace the default action of Shut Down Dialog (Alt+F4) using Group Policy Editor, perform the following steps:-
+To change or replace the default action of the Shut Down Dialog (Alt+F4) using Group Policy Editor, perform the following steps:-

 Step 1.
 Open the Local Group Policy Editor.